AsjadOooO/Zero-attacker/README.md

 - This is still a beta version of the tools if you find any issue let us know :DD

+- - We have 45+ stars and my account got flagged

 ### More Stars?
 - As we will reach 25 stars, we will add (selfbot(discord), GetIP)